TinaGrigorova/fly_wheels/README.md

 ## Features

 * Browse wheels by category, brand, and size.
-* View detailed product pages with images, descriptions, and pricing.
+* View detailed product pages with images, descriptions, pricing, delivery, material etc.
 * Add products to the shopping cart from category or product pages.
 * Update quantities or remove items from the cart.
 * Secure user authentication (sign up, log in, log out).